Our gift to you!

 Madrone Wall Park Open

-Feyrer Park / Wagon Wheel Molalla River Access Closed
+Feyrer Park / Wagon Wheel Molalla River Access Open

-Boat access to the Molalla River from Feyrer Park and Wagon Wheel is closed for the summer season and will reopen Nov.
-1, 2019.
+Boat access to the Molalla River from Feyrer Park and Wagon Wheel is open for the winter season and will close April 20, 2020.

 Barlow Wayside Park is located 11 miles east of Sandy.
 This forested gem is located near what was once the Barlow Road segment of the Oregon Trail.
 Our project partner, the Bureau of Land Management, expanded its adjacent Sandy Ridge Trail biking system to connect with this pedestrian-only park.